 With broad, dark green, fan-shaped foliage on tall stalks, lady palm plants (Rhapis excelsa) have an oriental appeal.
 As stand-alone plants, they have a formal elegance and when planted in masses they lend a touch of the tropics to the landscape.
-Outdoors they can reach heights of 6 to 12 feet with a spread of 3 to 12 feet.
+Outdoors they can reach heights of 6 to 12 feet (2 to 3.5 m.) with a spread of 3 to 12 feet (91 cm. to 3.5 m.).
 When grown in the confines of a container, they stay much smaller.

 Lady Palm Care Indoors

 Place your lady palm plant near an east-facing window, out of direct sunlight.
 They thrive in comfortable indoor temperatures of between 60 and 80 F. (16-27 C.).

 Water the palm when the soil is dry to a depth of 1 inch (2.5 cm.) in spring and summer.
 In fall and winter, allow the soil to dry to a depth of two inches (5 cm.).
 Drench the soil with water until it comes out the drainage holes in the bottom of the pot and empty the saucer under the pot after 20 to 30 minutes.
 When the plant becomes so large and heavy that it is hard to empty the saucer, set it on top of a layer of pebbles to prevent the soil from reabsorbing the moisture.